Saturday, October 22, 2011

 Michigan, Kal-Haven Bike Trail

 The best rides are the ones where I can talk some friends into coming along.
-Jay and Jan joined Mona and I for an apple picking weekend in South Haven, MI.
+Jay and Jan joined Mona and me for an apple picking weekend in South Haven, MI.
 South Haven has a number of nice biking opportunities including the Kal-Haven Trail.

 Jan, Mona and a covered bridge